Sukanta92/My_Portfolio/README.md

 ## Database Management
 Using MYSQL following tasks were performed:
-1. Average values of last 14000 iterations' Cd values were calculated.
+1. From each simulation's 23000 iterations, average values of last 14000 iterations' Cd values were calculated.
 2. A new table was created which stored Cd averaged values of 1000 simulations.
+3. This table is then joined with the 'design_of_experiment table' and stored as 'result_summary' table.

 The code snapshot used to perform these tasks is shown below: \
 ![](/images/Image_5.jpeg) \
-Finally, the table contained following attributes: \
+Finally, the 'result_ummary' table contained following attributes: \
 model_id, trunk_length, trunk_angle, bumper_length, bumper_angle, cd_value

 ## Data Analytics